Frankfurt West station: Services

 Line 17 of the Frankfurt tramway, which opened in 2003, touches the southern end of the Westbahnhof (Nauheimer Straße and Kuhwaldstraße stops).
 The tram stop on the forecourt of Westbahnhof was last served by the extended tram line 16 in July and August 2019 due to construction work on the tram network.

 The M32 bus line runs from Westbahnhof via Frankfurt Nordend and Bornheim to Ostbahnhof.
 The M36 bus line connects Westbahnhof with Johann-Wolfgang-Goethe University and the city centre, and the M73 bus line connects the districts of Hausen, Praunheim and Nordweststadt.
 The planned ring tram will have a stop called Westbahnhof in the neighbouring Schloßstraße.

 The regional express trains Kassel - Marburg - Gießen - Frankfurt (Main-Weser-Express) and RE 99 Siegen - Gießen - Frankfurt (Main-Sieg-Express) as well as all through trains of the Niddertalbahn to Frankfurt Hbf stop mainly during rush hours.
 In addition, the Mittelhessen-Express (RB 40/41) always stops at this station.

-Some ICE and IC trains in the direction of Kassel-Hamburg or Heidelberg-Karlsruhe (/) stop at the station as scheduled.
-Double-decker IC trains serve Frankfurt Westbahnhof every two hours.
+Two northbound double-decker IC trains serve Frankfurt Westbahnhof each day.
+In the 2026 timetable, the following services stopped at the station: